asheroto/WinRM-HTTPS-NonDomain-Computers/README.md

 [Kerberos authentication](https://www.upguard.com/blog/kerberos-authentication) is a great way to authenticate users and computers on a Windows domain.
 However, it's not available for non-domain computers.
 If you're using WinRM at home or at work on a non-domain computer, you can't use Kerberos authentication.

+### Why are you creating _new_ firewall rules?

+By creating new firewall rules rather than modifying existing ones, it allows us to ignore any potential misconfigurations or issues with existing rules.
+It also allows us to easily remove the rules if needed.
+Default rules are not deleted but simply disabled.

 ### Why not make this available on PowerShell Gallery?

 It will be soon!